FlutterFlow/flutterflow-documentation/docs/resources/ui/pages/pages-properties.md

 # Properties Panel

-In FlutterFlow, the properties panel located on the right side of the interface plays a crucial role in configuring and managing the various aspects of your pages.
-This panel is divided into several sections, each dedicated to different settings and adjustments you can make to customize your pages.
+In FlutterFlow, the properties panel on the right helps you set up and manage your pages.
+It opens when you click on the root element in the [Widget Tree](../widgets/intro-widgets.md#widget-tree) (on the left).

+The panel is organized into sections, each focusing on different settings to customize your pages.

 Here’s a detailed look at what you can typically find and modify in this panel:
 ![props-panel.png](../imgs/props-panel.png)